PIH/openmrs-config-spikes/openmrs-config-mvnchild/README.md

 * Next, do a "mvn clean package" on this project.
 You see that:
   * The contents of the mvnparent configuration were pulled into the "target" build directory
   * The contents of this mvnparent configuration with this project's configuration are zipped an combined into one

-You can play around with the options here and it is possible to include all files, subsets of files matching patterns, etc from within the current project, and from within any dependent projects, just by modifying pom.xml and assembly.xml